Call for Artists

 - You should receive a confirmation email that your submission was received.
 If you do not, please email Leann Schneider Webb at email@example.com.

-- You will be notified of your acceptance status via email by mid May 2020.
+- You will be notified of your acceptance status via email.

 - Full juror bios are available upon request.